bdunderscore/modular-avatar/docs~/docs/reference/reaction/index.md

 * [Shape Changer](./shape-changer.md) - modifies blendshapes on a target renderer
 * [Material Setter](./material-setter.md) - changes materials on a target renderer
 * [Material Swap](./material-swap.md) - swaps materials with other materials
+* [Mesh Cutter](./mesh-cutter/index.md) - deletes or hides vertices on a target mesh

 ## General rules for reactive components